 The last quarterly report was disconcerting.
-The fall in sales activity and significant uptick in the inventory numbers worried many in the industry.
+The fall in sales activity and a significant uptick in the inventory numbers worried many in the industry.
 Average prices, however, continued to rise.
 The old belief held by many businessmen that it is impossible to lose money in the long run if you invest in Manhattan real estate seemed to hold fast, even while the national economy thrust itself into the center of the country’s political stage.

 Even though the rise in average prices was due mainly to the city’s luxury market, many participants in that market sector took the report to be the first cloud on the horizon of what would end up being a sizable storm.